On the Optimality of Functional Sliced Inverse Regression: Numerical Studies

 \subsection{Application to real data}

-In the following, we apply refined FSIR to a business application, the bike sharing data, available from \url{https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset}.
+In the following, we apply FSIR-OT to a business data analysis problem regarding bike sharing.
+The data are available from \url{https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset}.
 The main purpose is to analyze how the bike rental counts are affected by the temperature on Saturdays.
-After removing data from $3$ Saturdays with missing information, we plot hourly bike rental counts and hourly normalized (values divided by 41, the maximum value) temperature on $102$ Saturdays in Figure \ref{The bike sharing data}.
+After removing data from $3$ Saturdays with missing information, we plot hourly bike rental counts and hourly normalized temperature (values divided by the maximum 41\textdegree C) on $102$ Saturdays in Figure \ref{The bike sharing data}.
 In the following experiments, we treat hourly normalized temperature and the logarithm of daily average bike rental counts as predictor function and scalar response respectively.

-In order to compare the estimation error performance of refined FSIR and RFSIR for estimating the central space, we employ dimension reduction using these two algorithms with $H=10$ as an intermediate step in modelling the relation between the predictor and response.
+In order to compare the estimation error performance of FSIR-OT with RFSIR and FCSE for estimating the central space, we employ dimension reduction using these algorithms with $H=15$ as an intermediate step in modelling the relation between the predictor and response.
 Specifically, given any training samples $\{(\vX_i,Y_i)\}_{i=1}^n$, we utilize each dimension reduction algorithm to obtain a set of low-dimensional predictors $\bs x_i$ for $i\in [n]$.
-Then we employ Gaussian process regression to fit a nonparametric regression model based on samples $\{(\bs x_i,Y_i)\}_{i=1}^n$.
+Then, we employ Gaussian process regression to fit a nonparametric regression model based on samples $\{(\bs x_i,Y_i)\}_{i=1}^n$.
 We randomly select $90$ samples as the training data and then calculate the out-of-sample mean squared error (MSE) using the remaining samples.

+Since $d$ is unknown in most real applications, including this one, we follow the PCA approach by calculating the sum of the first $k$ $(k\leq 24)$ eigenvalues of $\wh\Gamma_e$.
+We found for this dataset that the first five eigenvalues account for $99.8\%$ of the summation of all eigenvalues.
+Therefore, we narrowed the selection range of $d$ to $\{1,2,3,4,5\}$.
+For each chosen $d$, we then selected the corresponding value of $m$ satisfying $m\geq d$.
 The experiment is repeated $100$ times and the mean and standard error are presented in Table~ \ref{tab:real data error}.
-From Table \ref{tab:real data error}, it can be concluded that refined FSIR performs better than RFSIR if both methods are fine-tuned.
-Furthermore, the best result of refined FSIR is observed when $d=2$, while for RFSIR, it is observed when $d=5$.
-This means if both methods are fine-tuned, then refined FSIR would provide a more accurate and simpler (lower dimensional) model for the relationship between the response variable and the predictor.
+Among the 100 replicates for every method (FSIR-OT, FCSE, and RFSIR), the number of times that the minimal estimation error occurs at the optimal pair of tuning parameters (i.e., $(m^*,d^*)$, $(m^*,d^*)$, and $(\rho^*,d^*)$, respectively) is $6$, $4$, and $8$, respectively.